blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide_2e.md

 69. Mass hallucination: Every creature within 120 feet of you must succeed a WIS save or hear, see, smell, taste, and feel hallucinations of your choice for the next ten minutes.
 70. Meat Puppet: One creature you can see must succeed a WIS save or become animated by you, repeating the WIS save with each command you give it.
 71. Slime Form: One creature you touch becomes an amorphous slime creature for the next hour.
-72. Halo: You don a halo
+72. Halo: You don a halo until you cast another spell or make an attack, and creatures must succeed a WIS save to attack you.
 73. Tongues: You speak, and any creature that can hear you understands for the next hour.
 74. Vicious mockery: You give a dire insult to a creature, who must succeed a WIS saving throw or take 1d6 damage.
 75. Serenade of skill: You describe a task to one creature that can hear you, and they gain a D6 bonus to checks for that task for the next minute.